First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Calculations and discussions

 \section{Calculations and discussions}

-In this paper, we have calculated 20 dominant first-forbidden transitions, which together account for more than half of the total forbidden branching ratios~\cite{PhysRevC.91.011301,DataSheetsBROWN20181}.
-They also contribute about 50$\%$ of the total cumulative flux in the energy region between 4 and 7 MeV~\cite{PhysRevC.108.055501,PhysRevC.91.011301}.
-In our calculations, we take a valence space consisting of $\pi\{0 f_{5/2}$, $1 p_{3/2}$, $1 p_{1/2}$, $0 g_{9/2}\}$ and $\nu\{0g_{7/2}$, $1d_{5/2}$, $1d_{3/2}$, $2s_{1/2}\}$ to maximize the feasible SM diagonalization limits.
+In this letter, we have calculated 20 dominant first-forbidden transitions which govern the reactor antineutrino spectrum in prompt energy higher than 4 MeV, and account for more than half of the total forbidden-transition probability~\cite{PhysRevC.91.011301,DataSheetsBROWN20181}.
+They also contribute about 40$\%$ of the total cumulative flux in the energy region between 4 and 7 MeV~\cite{PhysRevC.108.055501,PhysRevC.91.011301}.
+In the present calculations, we take the valence space consisting of $\pi\{0 f_{5/2}$, $1 p_{3/2}$, $1 p_{1/2}$, $0 g_{9/2}\}$ and $\nu\{0g_{7/2}$, $1d_{5/2}$, $1d_{3/2}$, $2s_{1/2}\}$ which reaches our maximal limit of the feasible SM diagonalizing.

-The newly developed chiral effective field theory potential labeled by $\mathrm{NN + 3N}$(lnl)~\cite{P.Gysbers_nature.15.428(2019)} was used in this paper.
+The newly developed chiral EFT potential labeled by $\mathrm{NN + 3N}$(lnl)~\cite{P.Gysbers_nature.15.428(2019)} was used in this letter.
 This interaction takes a 2NF truncated at N$^{4}$LO level and 3NF at N$^{2}$LO.
-3NF was produced using both local and nonlocal (lnl) regulators ~\cite{P.Gysbers_nature.15.428(2019), somaNovelChiralHamiltonian2020}.
+3NF was produced using both local and nonlocal (lnl) regulators~\cite{P.Gysbers_nature.15.428(2019), somaNovelChiralHamiltonian2020}.
 The 2NF and 3NF are consistently evolved using the similarity renormalization group (SRG) at a momentum resolution scale $\lambda = 2.0~\mathrm{fm}^{-1}$.
-In this paper, we start from the Hartree-Fock basis built from the harmonic-oscillator basis at the optimized frequency $\hbar \omega=16~\mathrm{MeV}$~\cite{P.Gysbers_nature.15.428(2019)} with 15 major shells (i.e., $e= \left.2 n+l \leqslant e_{\mathrm{max} }=14\right)$ and $E_{3\mathrm{max} }=e_1+e_2+e_3 \leqslant 24$ for 3NF, which is sufficient to get calculations converged~\cite{binderInitioPathHeavy2014,miyagiConvergedInitioCalculations2022}.
-Then, the MBPT renormalization was processed in the self-consistent Hartree-Fock basis~\cite{PhysRevC.110.024308}.
-The obtained valence-space Hamiltonian was diagonalized with the large-scale SM code KSHELL~\cite{kshell_Comput.Phys.Commun.244.372(2019)}.
+With the same nuclear forces, we first performed the Hartree-Fock (HF) calculation to obtain the HF basis which is used in the evolution of the effective Hamiltonian (also effective operators).
+The HF calculation starts within a harmonic-oscillator (HO) basis at the optimized frequency $\hbar \Omega=16~\mathrm{MeV}$~\cite{P.Gysbers_nature.15.428(2019)} with 15 major shells (i.e., $e= \left.2 n+l \leqslant e_{\mathrm{max} }=14\right)$ and $E_{3\mathrm{max} }=e_1+e_2+e_3 \leqslant 24$ for 3NF, which is sufficient to get calculations converged~\cite{binderInitioPathHeavy2014,miyagiConvergedInitioCalculations2022}.
+Then, the MBPT is processed in the self-consistent Hartree-Fock basis~\cite{PhysRevC.110.024308} to obtain the valence-space effective Hamiltonian.
+This Hamiltonian is diagonalized using the large-scale SM code, KSHELL~\cite{kshell_Comput.Phys.Commun.244.372(2019)}.